tanmaykulkarni2112/notesDSA/Queue and Stack/README.md

 ---

 ## 1. Monotonic Stack (Increasing / Decreasing)
-📌 **Used for: Finding next/previous greater or smaller elements efficiently.**
+📌 **Used for: Finding next/previous greater or smaller elements efficiently.
+Might need the use of other datastrucures like HashMaps for mapping.**
 🔹 **Key Idea**: Maintain a stack of **indices** or **values** in increasing/decreasing order.
 🔹 **Time Complexity**: **O(n)** (Each element is pushed/popped at most once).